 - The systems/services/groups/users affected by the change.
 In order to let your stakeholders know that they won’t be able to access something, or if there is a risk-involving change proposed, you need to know whose IT and business services and operations will be affected by a change request.
 Ideally, this information will be driven by your CMDB, as this should give you the most up-to-date and trustworthy information.
 If you’re unable to use your CMDB for this task, it’s still vitally important to have this impact information available to identify and inform interested parties.
 You can do this manually using a spreadsheet or you might be able to pull it from your service catalog.
 The important thing is that you do it.

 - Risk assessment.
 What happens if it all goes wrong?
 In my experience, too many people choose “medium risk” when requesting a change because they either don’t know, or don’t care, what the risk actually is.
-There really is no excuse for this and I suggest using a change management risk matrix in your organization, like the one on page 17 in this change management process guide, so that change requesters can select a tangible, meaningful level of risk that’s appropriate for the work being carried out.
+There really is no excuse for this and I suggest using a change management risk matrix in your organization, like this example, so that change requesters can select a tangible, meaningful level of risk that’s appropriate for the work being carried out.
 This also gives the change assessor(s) added peace of mind that the risk category hasn’t been chosen at random.

 Well, that’s it for Part 1.
 I’ll return with Part 2 to cover implementation planning, post-implementation testing, back-out plans, and more.
 In the meantime I’d love to hear any change assessment advice you can share.